 After you are admitted we encourage you to submit the supplemental gift aid application (SGA) within one month.
-You can expect to receive an email with instructions on how to submit this supplemental gift aid application.
+You can expect to receive an email within approximately one week after being admitted with instructions on how to submit this supplemental gift aid application.
 This form will primarily ask about financial obstacles you’ve faced or are facing, which can then be taken into consideration when determining your gift aid offer.
 Applying early means you have a better chance of receiving gift aid, especially for funding that has a financial need component.
 While the supplemental gift aid application is optional, there are questions on this application that are independent of financial need and background.
 We therefore encourage all admitted students to submit the SGA.
 If you choose not to submit the SGA, the information contained in your admissions application will still be used to determine a gift aid offer, therefore it is not required.

 Students admitted through the Binding Early Decision program will have the opportunity to submit the SGA beginning in February.

 Students who deferred admission from the prior year will be invited to submit the SGA in December.